GEMS Modern Academy, Nad Al Sheba 3 – The Review

 Has it been successful?
 Answering this depends on the terms of reference.
 GEMS Modern Academy is not a pure International Baccalaureate school but, rather, a school that offers high-performing students the International Baccalaureate Diploma, or International Baccalaureate courses, as an option.
 The vast majority of students will sit for the ISC Grade 12 examinations.
 Choosing the IB also carries a hike in fees (AED 66,917 for the IB Diploma compared with the ISC Grade 12 at AED 51,364).

 The rewards on offer for students, particularly, but not exclusively, in providing a pathway for the Gifted and Talented [G&T], are exceptional.
-As of 2017-18, we estimate around 13% of children enter the International Baccalaurate Diploma, as opposed the ISE Grade 12 stream at 16 years of age – an achievement for an inclusive school.
+As of 2018, we estimate around 13% of children enter the International Baccalaurate Diploma, as opposed the ISE Grade 12 stream at 16 years of age – an extraordinary achievement for an inclusive school.

 The governing body of the International Baccalaureate does not grant IB status easily; its securing by GEMS speaks volumes about the school’s already outstanding capacity to educate.